FREQUENTLY ASKED QUESTIONS (FAQs)

 We plan to always have details for the next academic year posted no later than the end of June.

-Most of our teachers offer a 2-3 year rotation of classes, so you can get a general idea of what will be offered next year by noticing what is being offered now and looking at the historical record of classes they have taught: each teacher's bio page lists this record of previously taught courses.
+Most of our teachers offer a 3 year rotation of classes.
+So, you can get a general idea of what will be offered next year by noticing what is being offered now and looking at the historical record of other classes taught by that teacher.
+Each teacher's bio page lists this record of previously taught courses.

 For Social Studies, we offer US History one year, Government / Economics one year, and World History the third year.
 Sometimes we have electives (local or state history, philosophy, etc).